March 3, 2025

 Ready to revolutionize your YouTube videos?
 Take a tour of Descript's free YouTube video editor today.

-Are there any analytics or insights that show viewer demographics?
+Are there analytics that show viewer demographics?

 Can a YouTuber see who subscribed?